 Attending Mass in the Salzburg Cathedral was the most memorable experience of a wonderful trip to Europe this summer.
 The building’s interior was beautifully ornate, but not gaudy.
 The music included organ, orchestra and, I think, more than one choir.
 Add to that, the awareness that this was the very church at which Wolfgang Amadeus Mozart was christened.
 In his role as Court Organist, Mozart composed much of his sacred music almost exclusively for this Cathedral.

-I had two very strong impressions during this mass.
+I had three very strong impressions during this mass.

 It’s Not About Me

 The organ, choirs, and orchestra are placed behind and far above the congregation.
 This placement reinforces the idea that I am not the primary audience for their performance–I can’t even see them.